 Why do you hear from some professionals that you need to wait until your puppy is fully vaccinated and from others that you need to get your puppy out into the world as soon as possible?

 There is a misconception in parts of the veterinary and training world that it’s safer to keep puppies away from other puppies and even outdoors until they are fully vaccinated.
 This way of thinking stems from the potential for them to contract diseases.
 This is not true.
 I am not saying it is impossible for a puppy to contract diseases from other puppies, but this risk is substantially lower than the risk of damaging a puppy’s development if they are not exposed to people, other dogs and novel stimuli.

 The position statement from the American Veterinary Society of Animal Behavior states, “…the American Veterinary Society of Animal Behavior believes that it should be the standard of care for puppies to receive such socialization before they are fully vaccinated.
-Incomplete or improper socialization during this important time can increase the risk of behavioral problems later in life including fear, avoidance, and/or aggression” (AVSAB, 2018).
+Because the first three months are the period when sociability outweighs fear, this is the primary window of opportunity for puppies to adapt to new people, animals, and experiences.
+Incomplete or improper socialization during this important time can increase the risk of behavioral problems later in life including fear, avoidance, and/or aggression.”
+(AVSAB, 2008).

 The sensitive period of a puppy occurs between the ages of 3-12 weeks of age.
 This is the most important period of your dog’s life.
 They need to be exposed to the world.
 Albeit, slowly, controlled and positive, but it can not wait.